0x5ubt13/myToolkit/autoEnum/README.md

 *Rustscan is **no longer** a forced pre-requisite, so if you don't have it, no worries, the initial port sweep will be run with nmap instead.
 If you don't want to run the [install_requisites](./install_requisites.sh) script, you can try to grab the script and run it, if you have all the tools necessary*

-Since this script uses multiple enumeration tools used in Penetration Test engagements, it is expected you will be using a distro like Kali Linux or Pwnbox.
-All the packages that don't normally come pre-installed in Kali (currently Seclists and Rustscan), are featured in the [install_requisites](./install_requisites.sh) script that you can find in this folder.
+Since this script uses multiple enumeration tools used in Penetration Test engagements, it is expected you will be using a distro like `Kali Linux` or `Pwnbox`.
+All the packages that don't normally come pre-installed in Kali (currently `Seclists` and `Rustscan`), are featured in the [install_requisites](./install_requisites.sh) script that you can find in this folder.
 Run it to automatically update your distro, install `Seclists`, `Homebrew` and `Rustscan` for you if you don't have them yet, and it will also symlink the script to your `/usr/bin` folder, you'll be able to call it just issuing `autoenum`.

 There are other checks involved, like the presence of `locate`, which should cover the installation for other non-Kali-but-Debian-based distros.
 If you spot an error, please report it and I will adjust as necessary.
 Also, other distros will be considered under request.